PratyushSubhadarshi/DevOps_Assignment/README.md

 -p 3000:3000: This flag publishes (or maps) port 3000 from the container to port 3000 on the host machine.

-myserverapp: This is the name or ID of the Docker image that we want to use to create the container.
+myserverapp: This is the name of the Docker image that we want to use to create the container.

 # To check our container is running on NONPRIVILLAGE mode or not we will execute some commands